Local API

 setVolume

-Set the volume for a whole section (0.0 to 1.0), or for a specific category within a section.
+Set the volume for a whole section, or for a specific category within a section.
+Use value from 0.0 to 1.0, or from 0 to 100 with valueScale: percent.

 {"command": "setVolume", "section": "Ambiance", "value": 0.5,